 - 5 drops lavender essential oil

-Combine all of the above ingredients in a 1 oz. dropper bottle and shake well.
-Massage a few drops into the scalp for 3-5 minutes and then let sit for 20 minutes.
+Combine all of the above ingredients in a 1-ounce dropper bottle and shake well.
+Massage a few drops into the scalp for 3–5 minutes and then let sit for 20 minutes.
 Leave in or shampoo and condition as needed.

-To use as a conditioner, use 1-2 tablespoons and lightly coat the hair from roots to tips.
-Leave on for 20 minutes and shampoo and condition as usual.
+To use as a conditioner, use 1–2 tablespoons and lightly coat the hair from roots to tips.
+Leave on for 20 minutes, and then shampoo and condition as usual.